-This is this is a really valuable lesson in terms of communication with patients, isn't it?
-No, I don't.
-Most of the consultants that certainly we've had on this show, orthopaedic consultants are very good at explaining the pros and cons to patients.
-But, you know, I'm aware of some who are less effective in their communication.
-But, you know, as a primary contact practitioner, you know, you could be in a position we could be in the position of explain to patients, well, you know, these other possible outcomes, and there's no guarantee either way.
+This is a really valuable lesson in terms of communication with patients, isn't it?
+Most of the consultants that, certainly we've had on this show, orthopaedic consultants, are very good at explaining the pros and cons to patients.
+But I'm aware of some who are less effective in their communication.
+But as a primary contact practitioner, you could be in a position, we could be in the position, of explaining to patients, these other possible outcomes, and there's no guarantee either way.